Bus Driver Salary

 Bus Drivers who go on to become Safety Managers may see their salaries climb quite a bit.
 Median pay for Safety Managers is $62K annually.
 Career advancement for the typical Bus Driver often leads to becoming a Transit and Intercity Bus Driver or a Bus Operator; median salaries in these positions are $2K higher and $11K higher, respectively.

 Popular Employer Salaries for Bus Driver

-MV Transportation, Inc., First Transit, Inc., First Group, Transdev, and Durham School Services are leaders in the field that employ a large number of Bus Drivers.
-Heading up the field in terms of compensation, Veolia Transportation Co. offers the most; Bus Drivers earn $36K on average there.
-STA International, Transdev, and First Group also offer top salaries for Bus Drivers.
-Workers at these firms can expect to earn about $35K, $33K, and $32K, respectively.
+Leading companies who hire large numbers of Bus Drivers include MV Transportation, Inc., First Transit, Inc., First Group, Transdev, and First Student, Inc. Heading up the field in terms of compensation, Veolia Transportation Co. offers the most; Bus Drivers earn $36K on average there.
+Those in search of high salaries should also consider Transdev, STA International, and First Group, top-paying firms where Bus Drivers rake in a solid $36K, $35K, or $32K, respectively.

 Popular Skills for Bus Driver

-Bus Drivers seem to exploit a large range of skills on the job.
-Most notably, skills in cdl b, Bus Driver, Customer Relations, and Driver are correlated to pay that is above average, with boosts between 15 percent and 19 percent.
-At the other end of the pay range are skills like Driving and CDL.
+Survey takers working as Bus Drivers report using a large range of professional skills.
+Most notably, facility with cdl b, Customer Relations, and Bus Driver are correlated to pay that is significantly above average, leading to increases of 24 percent, 15 percent, and 11 percent, respectively.
+Those listing Driving as a skill should be prepared for drastically lower pay.
+Transport and CDL also typically command lower compensation.
 Most people familiar with Customer Service also know Safety Compliance and CDL.